Pinafore/qanta-codalab/README.md

 * `batch`: True if model accepts batch API (see farther down), False otherwise
 * `batch_size`: If `batch` is true, an integer indicating max batch size

-# Reference System

-We provide sample code which when combined with the provided docker container can answer Quiz Bowl questions.
-This should provide an example of how the codalab server interacts with the container as well as a simple yet surprisingly effective baseline.
-The simple system consists of a TF-IDF guesser and a threshold-based buzzer.

 ## Installation